sebiniemann/Mantella/_includes/descriptions.md

   - **<small>Input</small>** `arma::Row<double> differences_>`<br>
     Contains the difference between the objective values of `parameters_` and the previously best objective value, prior to evaluating any parameter in `parameters_`.
 - Beside the inputs mentioned above, specialised optimisation algorithms like `mant::ParticleSwarmOptimisation` provide publicly accessible member variables, that can also be used within the *is-stagnating* function.
 These member variables are documented individually for each algorithm.
-- The *is-stagnating* function name is printed out when `::mant::isVerbose` is set to true, to identify the algorithm, or accessible by `.getIsStagnatingFunctionName()` for your own usage.
+- The *is-stagnating* function name is printed out when `::mant::isVerbose` is set to `true`, to identify the algorithm, or accessible by `.getIsStagnatingFunctionName()` for your own usage.

 **Exceptions**